Caps’ Wilson has suspension cut to 14 games by arbitrator

 Since September 2017, Wilson had been suspended two preseason games for interference against the Blues’ Robert Thomas, four games for boarding the Blues’ Sammy Blais and three playoff games for an illegal check to the head of the Penguins’ Zach Aston-Reese.

-“I’ve had lots of time to think about it and dissect parts of my game,” Wilson told reporters in St. Paul, Minnesota, after the Capitals’ morning skate.
+“I’ve had lots of time to think about it and dissect parts of my game,” Wilson told reporters in Minnesota after the team’s morning skate.
 “At full speed, the rink’s not getting any bigger and guys are getting stronger and faster.
 Some of those hits at full speed, whether I can or can’t make those anymore and just putting myself in a good position not to have the ball in their court and make sure I’m controlling my end of it and make sure I’m controlling what I can do.”

+Wilson took a goaltender interference penalty as he scored late in the first period and later dropped the gloves with the Wild’s Marcus Foligno for a five-minute fighting major.
+The Capitals left for Winnipeg and a game on Wednesday night against the Jets, a back-to-back test for Wilson’s conditioning.

+“It was a good day and good to get back in there,” Wilson said afterward.
+“It’s tough watching the guys play, but once you get back and get in there, get in the room, get in the game day routine there’s no better feeling.”

 Das wrote in his 42-page opinion that he agreed with the league that Wilson violated Rule 48 with an illegal check to the head and was not persuaded by the Players’ Association’s arguments that included a suggested eight-game suspension.
 Das also wrote: “The length of the 20-game suspension imposed was not supported by substantial evidence” and decided on 14 by treating the three-game playoff suspension as six, doubling it given Wilson’s recent history and adding two games for Sundqvist’s concussion and shoulder injury.